 Some typical groups might be:

 Groups can be created and managed separately in the admin console or they can be synchronised with the groups that are already in place on the school’s network directory.
 Whatever system is used, it is essential to have clear systems, roles, and responsibilities around maintaining group memberships.
 It does not require technical expertise to administer group membership so designating this task to administration staff is recommended.
-However, it’s important to provide sufficient training, and ensuring that the tasks can be done by more than one person as this is good succession planning.
+However, it’s important to provide sufficient training, and ensure that the tasks can be done by more than one person as this is good succession planning.

 Some SMS providers enable groups to be exported automatically.
 This can be an effective system to enable the Groups in the cloud system to match the year levels, classes, subjects, and so on that the students and staff belong to.

-When an account is deleted, any files, folders, emails, calendars, and so on that that person has created are also deleted so it is important to consider what content needs to be retained by the school, what needs to be downloaded or transferred to that person, and what should be archived.
+When an account is deleted, any files, folders, emails, calendars, and so on that person has created are also deleted so it is important to consider what content needs to be retained by the school, what needs to be downloaded or transferred to that person, and what should be archived.

-Rather than deleting accounts, they can be suspended which means that the shared content is still accessible to others but the user themselves can not log-on to retrieve it.
+Rather than deleting accounts, they can be suspended which means that the shared content is still accessible to others but the user themselves can not log on to retrieve it.
 Alternatively, when a person leaves the school, ownership of their files can be transferred to another account such as a generic "past users" account or to a particular person.

-Another option to consider is to rename the user who is leaving to "deleted_$Name", change the password, and disable email for that the account.
+Another option to consider is to rename the user who is leaving to "deleted_$Name", change the password, and disable the email for that account.

 Set up a good filing system (folder structure) for storing and sharing files.
-The folder structure you were already using on your server may suitable, you can duplicate this into your cloud service, or you might decide that it is time for a change.
+The folder structure you were already using on your server may be suitable, you can duplicate this into your cloud service, or you might decide that it is time for a change.